Good Shepherd Appeal

 Once the basket is full the items are either taken to, or collected by, Catholic Care ready for the families who need them.

-Last year I had the chance to see the good work of the project in action.
+I have had the chance to see the good work of the project in action.
 I took a car load of items donated by our generous parents/carers.
 One item was a pram.
 As we arrived at the door a Catholic Care Worker met us to say that she had a family in desperate need of just such a thing!
 The pram went from my car to her car and straight to the family - and baby - who needed it!
 Fantastic!